 There may also be potential disadvantages to be considered with this type of position: see If your desk is moved into the corner, you’re in trouble, my friend (standard.co.uk), 12th July 2010.

 A related case on hot-desking (below) is Roberts v North West Ambulance Service (2012).
 There the employee had social anxiety order and wanted to sit in a less prominent location.
 The practical difficulties which arose in that case should not be relevant where people keep to the same desk.

 Open plan offices: Phone calls in quieter time

 There may be a quieter time of day when the person would find it easier to make phone calls.

 Where hot-desking is used, so that people can sit anywhere in the office, the person who stammers may find it helpful to be able to stick to a particular chair/desk that they are familiar with, so far as possible.
 A case which considered hot-desking as a possible reasonable adjustment is Roberts v North West Ambulance Service (2012).

 Naturally an adjustment of being given one’s own office may be helpful in making phone calls, as discussed above.
 Also for some people who stammer an open plan office may trigger social anxiety.
 For an example of this, see case study of being given own small office.

-The BSA website includes tips for meetings.
-Scroll down to Meetings & video conferences on Stammering at work (stamma.org).
+The BSA website also includes tips on these: scroll down to Meetings & video conferences on Stammering at work (stamma.org).
 Because of the Coronavirus (Covid-19) meetings that would previously be face-to-face will now often be video conferences or (audio) conference calls.